 In the end, customers position brands according to their experience, word-of-mouth, advertising, social media, customer service, quality of fabrics, loyalty programs, pricing and promotions, visual merchandising, amongst others.
 Brand awareness is decreasing, as commented in The New Fashion Retail Paradigm.
 According to Time Inc/YouGov Survey (2015), in 2007/08, 80% of US Customers remembered a favorite brand.
 In 2014/15, only 61%.
 Probably, new generations will embrace niche players in the long tail that are covering a mix of aesthetical and self-sulfilment need.
 Brands at the bottom of the pyramid will fight for a little space in customer´s brain within the infoxication era.

 This is a holistic approach to how fashion brands are segmented in the Fashion Retail industry current state:

-- SUPREME LUXURY: Hermés, Dior, Channel, Bottega Veneta, Loro Piana, Versace…
+- SUPREME LUXURY: Hermés, Dior, Chanel, Bottega Veneta, Loro Piana, Versace…

 Hermés Campaign © Eric Valli